Molecular Biology and Genomics of Prokaryotes. Coordinator: Roncarati

 Davide Roncarati, Associate Professor

-Andrea Vannini, Senior Assistant Professor (fixed-term)
+Andrea Vannini, Associate Professor

 Clelia Manna, PhD student

-Mattia Li Volsi, PhD student
+Mattia Nicolò Li Volsi, PhD student

 Internship projects